NaniGarces/NaniGarces/README.md

 - 👋 Hi, I’m @NaniGarces
 - 👀 I’m interested in data science, AI and machine learning.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python and Machine Learning.
-- 💞️ I’m looking to collaborate on any proyect focused on my interest
+- 💞️ I’m looking to collaborate on any proyect focused on my interest.
 - 📫 How to reach me: nanigarces@gmail.com

 <!---